Ashmita-03/Collection-Style-Game-/README.md

 ## 🎮 Overview

 Trash Catcher Game is this straightforward arcade thing made with p5.js and p5.play.
 You basically move around a dustbin catcher using the arrow keys, trying to snag all these falling trash items.
 Grab one right, and your score goes up by a point.
-Miss it, though, and you lose one.
+Miss it, and you lose one.

 The whole idea behind it was to get people thinking about recycling, you know, in a chill, hands-on sort of way.
 Like, every bit of trash you catch or let slip away really adds up to something bigger for the planet.